wp-plugins/thumbgen/readme.txt

 This plugin is made for developers.

-It creates a function called thumbGen() that allows to show any image in the specified size.
+It creates a function named thumbGen() that allows to show any image in the specified size.
 Additionally you can specify the way it crops the image and you can generate it in grayscale.

 It saves all generated thumbs in a cache folder.